zerohedgepodcast2/zerohedgepodcast2/_posts/posts/2023-04-28-14-50-first-republic-shares-rise-reports-rescue-talks.md

 ---
 layout: post
-title: "First Republic Shares Crash To Record Lows As 'Deal' Hope Fades"
+title: "First Republic Shares Cut In Half (Again) As FDIC Threat Looms"
-audio: first-republic-shares-rise-reports-rescue-talks-1
+audio: first-republic-shares-rise-reports-rescue-talks-2
 category: markets
 desc: "...will they make it to the close without the FDIC stepping in?"
-duration: 00:02:48
+duration: 00:03:40
-length: 168
+length: 220
-datetime: Fri, 28 Apr 2023 14:40:00 +0000
+datetime: Fri, 28 Apr 2023 14:50:00 +0000
 tags: podcast
 guid: first-republic-shares-rise-reports-rescue-talks-0
 order: 0